The Katharine W. Hoffman Little Kids Rock Chicago Area Advisory Board

 Paul Thenstedt is a marketing and technology consultant who provides business vision and creates data‐focused strategies that drive growth and success in the rapidly changing media and advertising industry.
 Paul has worked in the media and entertainment business for 30 years.
 Starting as a television production and live news director at WIFR‐TV in Rockford, IL, he moved to New York to work as a national television buyer at McCann Erickson working on the Coca‐Cola account.
 That was followed by 12 years at CNN, first as a TV sales executive, then in 1997 as an internet pioneer while serving as VP, Interactive.
 Paul spent 8 years at NBCUniversal managing national digital sales teams, driving advertising revenue and generating innovative, social, consumer driven marketing programs across a variety of platforms including desktop, mobile, tablet, linear TV, video on demand, interactive TV, and connected TV.
 FULL BIO

-Dan majored in marketing and worked for an interior design firm before joining Leopardo Construction’s corporate commercial group in 2004, where he has brought in more than $340 million (5.6 million sq. ft.) of projects over the past nine years, doubling the unit’s revenue, average project size, and number of projects.
+Dan runs Fort Knox Studio, a 160,000 square foot music rehearsal and recording studio facility located on the north side of Chicago, IL.
+Dan majored in marketing and worked for an interior design firm before joining Leopardo Construction’s corporate commercial group in 2004, where he has brought in more than $340 million (5.6 million sq. ft.) of projects over 13 years, doubling the unit’s revenue, average project size, and number of projects.
 He is distinguished with aiding large corporate clients in developing office spaces, several of which have been selected as “Coolest Offices” by Crain’s Chicago Business and has recently been named to Building Design + Construction magazine’s 40 Under 40.
 FULL BIO